 Figure 42: Overview of identified potential traps in the Hystories database within Greece (including some trap point locations).
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

-Reservoir Type N.o. traps in Hystories database Status description, remarks Recommended actions maturing and extending future potential Onshore aquifers 7 A few possible locations were identified in the regional project assessing CO 2 storage opportunities.
+Reservoir Type N.o. traps in Hystories database Status description, remarks Recommended actions maturing and extending future potential Onshore aquifers 7 A few possible locations were identified in the regional project assessing $CO_2$ storage opportunities.
 Uncertainty is noted in the report owing to a lack of data Further assessment is required if sufficient storage in onshore gas fields is not available.
 Regional geological mapping and assessment may reveal further potential Offshore hydrocarbon fields 3 Fields included in the Hystories database are the producing Prinos oil field and the abandoned South Kavala gas field and the abandoned on-to-offshore Epanomi gas field.
 There are a few offshore oil and gas fields, however, very few data are available in the public domain Further assessment to characterise the storage reservoirs and caprocks is required.
 Data will most likely have to be obtained on a case-by-case basis from the hydrocarbon field operators.